-- Science is a broad method of inquiry that can be done in different order as long as the results are potentially falsifiable and verified by experiment.
+- Science is a broad method of inquiry, the steps of which can be completed in a different order as long as the results are potentially falsifiable and verified by experiment.

-- Scientific data is analyst by mathematics.
-Data will often include errors, which must be included and analyst.
+- Scientific data is analyzed by mathematics.
+Data will often include errors, which must be included and analyzed.

-- Unit conversions are based on the idea of multiplication by fractions of equivalent units.
+- Unit conversions involve multiplying fractions of equivalent units.

 - All measuring tools have a limit to their precision and therefore an intrinsic uncertainty of measurement.

-- The last digit of any measurement is an estimate and significant.
+- The last digit of any measurement is an estimate and a significant figure.

 - There are two types of error: systematic and random.
-Systematic error is a consistent error that is usually associated with calibration and random error is associated with the precision of a measuring tool.
+Systematic error is a consistent error that is usually associated with calibration, while random error is associated with the precision of a measuring tool.